mblayman/mattlayman.com/content/understand-django/2021-11-04-command-apps.md

 Meanwhile,
 the entire `manage.py`
-of one of my projects is:
+of a Django project looks like:

 ```python
 #!/usr/bin/env python